SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 \Pr(k | N, p) = \binom{N}{k} p^k (1-p)^{(N-k)}
 $$

-Finally, suppose you don't know how much the coin is loaded.
+Next, suppose you don't know how _much_ the coin is loaded.
 Somebody lets you take $N$ flips, and you observe $k$ heads.
 What should you believe about $p$, the probability the coin comes up heads?
 A na&iuml;ve estimate would just give the single point value
 $p = k/N$.